mpadge/ros-pkg-authors/README.md

 ## Effect of package prominence

-Packages that are more prominent may attract more non-primary contributions, and so these results may to some extent merely reflect differences in package prominence.
+Packages that are more prominent may attract more non-primary contributions, and so the preceding results may to some extent merely reflect differences in package prominence.
 (We use the term “prominence” here in lieu of “popularity”, with due connotation that prominence is an attribute that can be actively manipulated; in particular, RStudio has a commercial budget not available to rOpenSci, and which is able to be directed towards increasing the prominence of their packages.)